MS Sharden

-MS Sharden is a cruiseferry owned and operated by Tirrenia di Navigazione.
+MS GNV Auriga is a cruiseferry owned and operated by Grandi Navi Veloci.
 It was built in Fincantieri in Castellammare di Stabia, Italy.

 Features

 Sharden is the second of two sister ships, the other being Nuraghes.
 They are an improved version of the previous Bithia class with an additional car deck which brings their gross tonnage to nearly 40,000 and allows nearly 2,000 linear meters greater cargo capacity, the equivalent of about 140 semi-trailers, or 1,085 cars.
 The ship can carry up to 3,000 passengers and has nine decks: